 The heart of the Illuminator is the RLT collar, shown here in light blue at right.
 It reflects all of the spillover and blue wavelength light back onto the phosphor mix of the LED emitter.
 The emitter then absorbs this energy, and re-emits light in a new wavelength, and through the center hole of the RLT collar.
 This recycling of the wasted spill-over light means that that wasted energy can now go down-range as higher density light.

 *Dr. Kenneth Li patented the RLT technology.
 Dr. Li holds a BSEE from California Institute of Technology.
 He completed his MSEE and PhD in quantum electronics from Northwestern University and University of California, Berkeley respectively.
-He also completed his EMBA in University of California, Los Angeles.
+He also completed his EMBA at UCLA.
 Dr. Li has held various senior positions in TRW Technology Research Center, PCO, Inc. (Joint venture of Corning and IBM), and Hewlett Packard, where he was responsible for the development and manufacturing of lasers, LEDs, and photodetectors for fiber optic communication.